 1. Choose a bank account that covers NSF fees

-Some bank accounts provide overdraft protection for free, and this usually covers NSF fees as well.
+Some bank accounts offer free overdraft protection, which usually covers NSF fees as well.
 Of course, these are typically the more premium accounts and aren't especially common in Canada.

 2. Keep a buffer in your account